 Finally, if you really want to pamper your feet, consider giving them spa-grade treatment -- a mask.
 Simply substitute a facial mask cream for your usual foot cream.
 After you rub the facial mask on your feet, wrap them in plastic wrap or a towel.
 Relax for about five minutes.
 When you're done, you'll have spa-quality feet for a fraction of the cost [source: Matlin].

-For even more tips and tricks, follow the links on the next page.
+For even more tips and tricks, follow the links below.

 Related HowStuffWorks Articles

 - George, Rebekah.
 "For Feet's Sake."
 Prevention Magazine.
 July 19, 2008.
 (Accessed 9/6/2009)http://www.prevention.com/cda/article/for-feet-s-sake/1d0358dda8b3b110VgnVCM10000013281eac____/lifelong.beauty/anti.aging.arsenal/skin.care

 - George, Rebekah.
 "Smooth Summer Skin."Prevention Magazine.
 June 2, 2006.
 (Accessed 9/6/2009)http://www.prevention.com/cda/article/smooth-summer-skin/19acd08f88803110VgnVCM20000012281eac____/lifelong.beauty/anti.aging.arsenal/products

 - Guglielmetti, Petra.
 "Buh Bye, Ugly Feet: Meet My New Pedi Secret."
 Glamour Magazine.
 October 14, 2008.
 (Accessed 9/6/2009)http://www.glamour.com/beauty/blogs/girls-in-the-beauty-department/2008/10/a-secret-to-prettier-feet.html